CanonicalLtd/maas-docs/en/contributing-writing.md

 Use a backtick to `inline filenames and other literals`.
 ```

-### Admonishments
+## Admonishments

-Admonishments are used to distinguish information from the rest of the text.
+An admonishment distinguishes information from the rest of the text.
+The syntax
-They use the following format:
+begins with 3 exclamation points:

 ```no-highlight
 !!! [admonishment-type] "[title]":